sbanjara/cs425-project2/README.md

    ![picture](employment4.png)

-   Once the user selects the jobs and submits them, the job report is created on fly.
-The job report is a pdf file which consists student's information, jobs selected, and the skills that the user possess for those jobs.
+   Once the user selects the jobs and submits them, the job report is created.
+The job report is a pdf file which consists of student's information, jobs selected, and the skills that the user possess for those jobs.

 ##
-## Structure and its Important Classes and their Methods
+## Structure
   The directory structure of the source code is as follows:

     project root     (root directory of project, "cs425-project2")